david3951445/paper/README.md

 ---
 ## src
-All scripts in my study
+All source scripts in my study

 ### functions
 External source codes and my function and class